 Cooks of all skill levels, from amateur to professional, can create a cooking profile on Bites.
-We welcome home cooks, student cooks (university & college students, culinary students), professional cooks*, and cooks representing independent eateries.
+We welcome home cooks, student cooks (university & college students, culinary students), *professional cooks, and cooks representing independent eateries.
 We believe in supporting individuals with a passion for cooking, regardless of skill level.
-We also believe in giving visibility and support to independent eateries that lend authentic character to our cities. *Note: The category "professional cooks" includes all levels of restaurant cooks, top chefs, caterers, commercial cooks, personal chefs, and food truck cooks.
+We also believe in giving visibility and support to independent eateries that lend authentic character to our cities. *Note: The category "professional cooks" includes all skill levels of restaurant cooks, top chefs, caterers, commercial cooks, personal chefs, and food truck cooks.
 All cooks indicate their actual experience in their profile bios.

 What is meant by "no tip, no tax, and it's BYOB"?